 Tokyo Disney Resort

-Measures taken in FY 2020 |
+Measures |

 ---|

-Installed fans in the Guests’ waiting area for Jasmine’s Flying Carpets |
+Installed fans in the guests’ waiting area for Jasmine’s Flying Carpets |

-Installed spot air coolers at locations where Cast Members stand (at some attractions) |
+Installed spot air coolers at locations where cast members stand (at some attractions) |

 - 拡大

-- Spot air coolers installed at locations where Cast Members stand
+- Spot air coolers installed at locations where cast members stand